Welcome to RoSPA’s Winter Safety Hub – your guide to staying safe during the coldest months.

 There is a wealth of information about winter safety available from a variety of sources, including on minimum temperatures for work, adverse weather policies and personal protective equipment for adverse weather and temperature extremes.

 Employers requiring information on other aspects of winter safety are welcome to contact RoSPA's Infocentre.
 The Infocentre provides information to organisations and the public relating to all aspects of safety.
-In addition, RoSPA Members are able to access advice from both the Infocentre and RoSPA consultants.
-If you're a non-member seeking advice, you can find out more about joining RoSPA on the Join RoSPA page, by calling 0121 248 2051 or emailing email@example.com.
+In addition, RoSPA members are able to access advice from both the Infocentre and RoSPA consultants.
+If you're a non-member seeking advice, you can find out more about joining RoSPA on the RoSPA membership pages, by calling 0121 248 2051 or emailing email@example.com.

 The Met Office website is the home of the Government's Get Ready for Winter campaign, which includes safety and health information, plus links to the latest weather reports.